SichangHe/CS401/HW3/README.md

 the default values in the container will be used.
 The example ConfigMap is provided in `runtime-improved-cm.yml`.

+### ZIP File Support

-The runtime allows the user to pass in the location of a Zip file containing the function's code in the environment variable `FUNCTION_ZIP_PATH`, and the function name in `ZIPPED_MODULE_NAME`.
+The runtime allows the user to pass in the location of a ZIP file containing the function's code in the environment variable `FUNCTION_ZIP_PATH`, and the function name in `ZIPPED_MODULE_NAME`.
 If `ZIPPED_MODULE_NAME` is not provided, the runtime switches to loading the function from a file instead.

 To include a ZIP file in a ConfigMap, the user can use the following command, derived from [the documentation on configuring pods to use ConfigMaps](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/#create-configmaps-from-files):